ntanmayee/decoden/README.md

 ### Input data

-**TODO: Is .bed also acceptable for input?**

 Running decoden requires three inputs:
-- The *.bam* files for your ChIP-seq experiments
+- The *.bam* or *.bed* files for your ChIP-seq experiments
-- A file with the annotations for the .bam files in *.csv* format
+- A file with the annotations for the ChIP-seq experiments files in *.csv* format
 - (Optional) a *.bed* file with the blacklisted regions to exclude for the target genome alignment

 The annotations .csv must contain the following columns: